openziti/secretstream/README.md

 # secretstream
-Implementation of [libsodium](https://github.com/jedisct1/libsodium)'s secretstream in Go
+Implementation of [libsodium](https://github.com/jedisct1/libsodium)'s [secretstream](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretstream) in Go

-The main goal of this project is allow to use secretstream to be used between programs using libsodium and programs written in Go without resorting to wrapping libsodium in Go. golang.org/x/crypto has all necessary algorithms to make that happen.
+The main goal of this project is allow using `secretstream` between programs using libsodium and programs written in Go without resorting to wrapping libsodium in Go. golang.org/x/crypto has all necessary algorithms to make that happen.